eduairet/software-architecture/_notes/12-case-study.md

 <h4 id="logging-technology-stack">Technology Stack</h4>

-It's going to be a simple service that will be written in .NET Core, using Entity Framework for data access which will communicate with the SQLite database to write the records, it will be injected in the receiver to log the requests, since it's a different technology from the frontend, we will not inject it there.
+The service will be developed using .NET Core and will utilize Entity Framework for data access.
+It will communicate with an SQLite database to manage records.
+Logging of requests will be handled in the receiver, as it is a different technology from the frontend, and therefore, we will not inject it there.

 <h4 id="logging-architecture">Architecture</h4>